-There are a few specific strategies for caring for combination skin.
+There are a few specific strategies for caring for this skin type.

 Firstly, spot-treat any skin issues that crop up.
-For example, if you start getting blemishes on your chin, you’ll want to apply a localized treatment and not start using an anti-acne face wash, which would be too drying for your face overall.
+For example, if you start developing blemishes on your chin, apply a localized treatment rather than an anti-acne face wash, which would be too drying for your face, overall.

-For makeup, non-comedogenic products won’t clog your pores and exacerbate acne on the oily parts of your face.
-If your combination skin is on the drier side, avoid products containing fragrance as dry, sensitive skin will be further irritated by the chemical additives.
+For makeup, noncomedogenic products won’t clog your pores and exacerbate acne on the oily parts of your face.
+If your skin is on the drier side, avoid products containing fragrance as dry, sensitive skin is further irritated by the chemical additives.

 Skin care routine for combination skin

-A typical skin care routine for combination skin involves balanced, gentle products and the occasional stronger product used where necessary.
+A typical skin care routine for this skin type involves balanced, gentle products and the use of an occasional stronger product when necessary.

 Exfoliate once a week, ideally with a chemical exfoliator because the dry parts of your face are likely to be irritated by facial scrubs.
-Try glycolic acid, which has a small molecular size allowing it to penetrate deeply into the pores to dissolve dead skin and impurities.
+Try glycolic acid, which penetrates deeply into pores to dissolve dead skin and impurities.

-A few healthy lifestyle habits can help manage your combination skin.
+A few healthy lifestyle habits can help improve the state of your skin.

 Daily use of a broad-spectrum sunscreen is the best way to maintain the overall health of your skin.
-Choose a product containing SPF 30 (a higher number isn’t necessary) and reapply throughout the day.
+Choose a product containing SPF 30 and reapply throughout the day.

-However, the efficacy of using exercise and stress management to improve the skin has not been studied.
+Exercise may improve skin health by increasing blood circulation, which affects sebum production.
+However, the efficacy of using exercise to improve the skin has not been studied.

 Home Remedies for Combination Skin

-DIY face masks and other home remedies are usually safe to use on combination skin as long as you target them at the areas that need it.
+DIY face masks and other home remedies are safe to use on your skin as long as you only target the areas that need it.

-Here are two masks you can strategically apply to balance your combination skin.
+Here are two masks you can strategically apply to balance your skin.

-- Apply to the cheeks, jawline, and dry patches on your face
+- Apply to the cheeks, jawline and any other dry patches on your face

-- Squeeze a tablespoon of aloe vera gel (fresh from the plant, or a store-bought extract) into a bowl
+- Squeeze 1 tbsp aloe vera gel (fresh from the plant, or a store-bought extract) into a bowl

-- Apply to the t-zone: your forehead, nose, and chin
+- Apply to your forehead, nose and chin

 After 15–20 minutes, wash off both masks.

-Because combination skin often has multiple issues at the same time, it requires a wider variety of skin care products and extra care in applying them to different areas of the face.
+Because combination skin often has multiple issues simultaneously, it requires a wider variety of skin care products and extra care in applying them to the different areas of the face.

-Any products that you use on the entire face, such as face wash, should have mild formulations to neither dry out nor add oil to the face.
-Using stronger products only as spot treatments to target specific problems like breakouts and dry patches.
+Any product that you use on the entire face, such as face wash, should have mild formulations to neither dry out nor add oil to the face.
+Use stronger products only as spot treatments to target specific problems such as breakouts and dry patches.
 The same principle applies to any DIY remedies designed to tone or moisturize the face.